-- 3. Must be enrolled in Poultry Project to exhibit. - 4.
-Check-in will be from 11:00 a.m. to 12:00 noon on Tuesday. - 5.
+3. Must be enrolled in Poultry Project to exhibit.

+- 4. Check-in will be from 7:30 9:00 a.m. on Thursday of the fair. - 5.
 No bird can be cooped without checking in with the superintendent and the entry cards are matched with each bird. - 6.
-Exhibitor may exhibit no more than 3 classes of birds and only 1 entry per class.
-Exhibitor needs to provide their own cages for turkeys and geese.
-Fair cages are too small. - 7.
-Poultry must be banded with a numbered band to insure proper identification. - 8.
+Judging will begin at 10:00 a.m. on Thursday, (birds need to be cooped 1 hour before judging begins). - 7.
+Each exhibitor is limited to 10 pens of poultry, plus one entry in production and/or meat-type chickens.
+Only two birds per class, breed, variety or sex, will be allowed. - 8.
+Poultry must be banded with a numbered band to insure proper identification. - 9.
 Poultry shown must be tested and shown free of pullorum-typhoid diseases.
 Testing may be done 90 days prior to time of entry but after 90 days the bird needs to be retested.
-Proof of test results are due at entry time.
-Routine surveillance testing will be performed for each county fair a minimum of once every 5 years. - 9.
+Proof of test results are due at entry time. - 10.
 Entries must be inspected for mites and lice before being placed in cages.
 If a bird is brought to the fair with lice, etc. it needs to be treated at that time or taken home.
-It should not be placed in cages until it is treated. - 10.
-Exhibitor is expected to feed and water their own birds (Exhibitor is expected to provide adequate water dish for each pen). - 11.
-All standard breeds will be shown by breed. - 12.
-Please specify class, breed (Rhode Island Red, Belgium Quail, Plymouth Barred Rock, etc.), etc., age (young or old) and sex on entry card. - 13.
-Poultry will be grouped by the APA Class. - 14.
-Poultry will be judged according to the APA Standard. - 15.
-Water Fowl do not qualify for State Fair. - 16.
+It should not be placed in cages until it is treated. - 11.
+Exhibitor is expected to feed and water their own birds (Exhibitor is expected to provide adequate water dish for each pen). - 12.
+All standard breeds will be shown by breed. - 13.
+Please specify class, breed (Rhode Island Red, Belgium Quail, Plymouth Barred Rock, etc.), etc., age (young or old) and sex on entry card. - 14.
+Poultry will be grouped by the APA Class. - 15.
+Poultry will be judged according to the APA Standard. - 16.
+Water Fowl do not qualify for State Fair. - 17.
 Blue Ribbon winners will be eligible for the State Fair.